Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-14-Martha-Wells-All-Systems-Red.md

 tags: Novella Science-Fiction Space Murderbot Cyborg Company Corporation Survey Security Contract Adventure
 ---

-# Core: 2/9.
-Slightly Bad.
+# Core: 4/9.
 A cyborg who had hacked its governor module fell in love with human through entertainment feeds.

 In other words, Murderbot just one day became conscious and then hacked its governor module.